 There are a lot of places around the country that you could call “donut obsessed,” but here in the Northeast, we have verifiable evidence.
-BestPlaces did a study of the country’s best (as in most abundant) donut cities, and eight of the top ten are in New England and New York.
+According to a study by BestPlaces, eight of the country’s top (i.e. most abundant) donut cities are in New England and New York.
 While we have unquestionable proof that we do, in fact, run on Dunkin’, we still love to support the little guys.
 Here are some of the best independent Northeast donut shops.

 The line around the block may be a hint that PVDonuts is something special, but a taste will have you fully convinced.
 The menu changes every month, and always with fun and inventive flavors that are equal parts tasty and nostalgic, like their Wild Berry Pop Tart, Funfetti and Dunkaroos donuts.
 At Thanksgiving, PVDonuts makes a special Friendsgiving donut topped with cranberry glaze, stuffing and fried chicken.

 Knead gets top marks, not only because their donuts are insanely delicious – the brown butter pecan and peanut butter and jelly-filled are among the best – but because they’re also available fresh from their “Night Cruller” window on summer Friday evenings at their location on Providence’s West Side.
 The donut shop also has Downtown and East Side locations in the city.